flyconnectome/2023neckconnective/neuroglancer_guide/README.md

 In the top-right corner of the cocoglancer window, there are icons for further control.
 For this simplified version of neuroglancer, only the **?** icon will be useful.
 Clicking it displays a popup with shortcuts to various other functions.

+## Section #2

 # Links to specific neurons from the manuscript

+Each link contains multiple layers, each corresponding to a subset of neurons found in the main figures.
+The prefix FAFB, MANC and FANC of each layer correspond to the specific dataset.
+Layers can be viewed in isolation, or overlayed for comparison.

-[SAs by subclass](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/sensory_ascending_subclasses.json) - Figure 1 ascending sensory neuron subclasses
+[SAs by subclass](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/sensory_ascending_subclasses.json) - Figure 1.
+Ascending sensory neuron subclasses as shown in figure 1 and extended figure 2

-[DNs by soma location](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNs_by_soma_location.json) - Figure 2 DNs across datasets by soma location
+[DNs by soma location](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNs_by_soma_location.json) - Figure 2.
+Descending neurons shown across datasets by soma location

-[DNs by sensory clusters](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNSensoryClusters.json) - Figure 3 sensory ranking of descending neurons
+[DNs by sensory clusters](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNSensoryClusters.json) - Figure 3.
+Sensory neuron modality ranked by strength of connection to descending neurons.

-[DNx02 network](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNx02.json) - Figure 4 DNx02 network in FAFB and MANC
+[DNx02 network](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNx02.json) - Figure 4e.
+DNx02 network in FAFB and MANC

-[DNa02 downstream stereotypy](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNa02_circuit.json) - Figure 5 DNa02 leg circuit stereotypy
+[DNa02 downstream stereotypy](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNa02_circuit.json) - Figure 5e-g.
+DNa02 motor neuron leg circuit stereotypy between FANC and MANC

-[Dimorphic DNs and ANs](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/dimorphic_DNs_ANs.json) - Figure 6 all sex-specific/dimorphic descending and ascending neurons
+[Dimorphic DNs and ANs](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/dimorphic_DNs_ANs.json) - Figure 6.
+All sex-specific and dimorphic descending and ascending neurons

-[DNp13 and DNa12 circuits](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNp13_and_DNa12_circuits.json) - Figure 7 DNp13 and DNa12 circuits
+[DNp13 and DNa12 circuits](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/DNp13_and_DNa12_circuits.json) - Figure 7.
+Sex dimorphic networks of DNp13 and DNa12 in FANC and MANC

-[ANs of 08B hemilineage](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/sex-specific_ANs_of_08B_hemilineage.json) - Figure 8 Sex-specific ANs of 08B hemilineage
+[ANs of 08B hemilineage](https://neuroglancer-demo.appspot.com/#!gs://flyem-user-links/short/sex-specific_ANs_of_08B_hemilineage.json) - Figure 8.
+Sex-specific and dimorphic ascending neurons of 08B hemilineage